UK PM May's party slumps to fifth place as pressure mounts for her to go

 Two parties which support staying in the EU, the Liberal Democrats and the Greens, were on 15% and 11% respectively.

 The collapse in support for the Conservative Party is piling pressure on May to set a date for her departure.
-Senior Conservatives want May to set out her departure plans this week.
+Senior Conservatives want May to set out her plans this week.

 Nearly three years since the United Kingdom voted 52% to 48% to leave the European Union, there is still no agreement among British politicians about when, how or even if the divorce should take place.